-The tiny house movement is a growing trend, and there is nothing tiny about it any longer.
+The tiny house movement is a growing trend, and nothing remains about it.
 Over the past few years, there has been an exponential interest in tiny houses on wheels.
 These homes are small but big on utility, comfort, and value, and the trend is evident not just in the US but also in Canada, New Zealand, and the Philippines.

-You might have also heard about the tiny house concept but might not have any idea about what they are.
-Therefore, the experts at Tiny Homes of Lake Norman, bring to you some information on the tiny house movement; and, of course, what all this noise is about.
+You might have also heard about the tiny house concept but not know what they are.
+Therefore, the experts at Tiny Homes of Lake Norman bring you some information on the little house movement; and what all this noise is about.

 What Is the Tiny House Movement All About?

-As the name implies, the movement is all about tiny homes—on average, they are smaller than 500 sq feet.
+As the name implies, the movement is about tiny homes—on average, smaller than 500 sq feet.
 If you want a better perspective on this- today, a standard-sized home is approximately 2,500 sq feet, while in 1973, it was only 1,500 sq feet.
-This fact is interesting because most people aspire to build bigger family homes in a world where a niche trend of tiny homes has emerged, apparently out of nowhere.
+This fact is interesting because most people aspire to build bigger family homes in a world where a niche trend of tiny homes has emerged.
 There are many reasons for this, such as:

-- To some extent, the current economic volatility is the contributing factor to this trend, which has brought on the need for decreased spending and frugality.
+- To some extent, the current economic volatility contributes to this trend, which has increased the need for decreased spending and frugality.

-- The movement encourages a minimalist, simplistic lifestyle, which is another popular social movement millennials are adopting today.
+- The movement encourages a minimalist, simplistic lifestyle; another famous social movement millennials are adopting today.

 - Tiny homes on wheels appeal to the younger generation, the retired, and families embracing a frugal lifestyle.

-- People are attracted to the concept of tiny homes because it allows them to design, construct and live very economically in their dream home.
-That is one of the most appealing aspects of buying a tiny home.
+- People are attracted to tiny homes because they allow them to design, construct and live very economically in their dream homes.
+That is one of the most appealing aspects of buying a tiny house.

-- This living solution gives people a way to declutter, live simply, and focus on things they feel are more important in life than maintaining a home and spending large amounts of money on upkeep, taxes, etc.
+- This living solution allows people to declutter, live, and focus on things they feel are more important than maintaining a home and spending large amounts of money on upkeep, taxes, etc.

-- Many tiny home builders also offer tiny home lots for rent.
+- Many tiny home builders also offer little home lots for rent.
 It means you don’t have to purchase the lot to construct the home and build one on wheels.

 How Much Does It Cost To Build Premier Tiny Homes?

-One of the main attraction points of building tiny homes is their price point.
+One of the main attractions of building tiny homes is their price point.
 So, how much does it cost to build this structure?
-The costs will vary based on whether you are renting the lot, hiring a tiny home company to build it for you, or embarking on a DIY home build project.
-Whether the structure is on wheels or built directly on the ground is another aspect that would determine the structure’s cost.
+The costs will vary based on whether you are renting the lot, hiring a small home company to make it for you, or embarking on a DIY home-build project.
+Whether the structure is on wheels or made directly on the ground is another factor determining the structure’s cost.
 Here is some cost-related information: